fizzy2562/Nure-Giants-2-Fairys/README.md

 # Fantasy Football Dashboard

-A comprehensive dashboard for tracking fantasy football league performance from 2019-2024, built with Express.js, DuckDB, and Chart.js.
+A comprehensive dashboard for tracking fantasy football league performance from 2019-2024, built with Express.js, SQLite, and Chart.js.

 ## Features